Vet-Approved Homemade Dog Food

 Observe your dog

-Pay close attention to your dog’s health and behavior when you switch to homemade dog food.
+Pay close attention to your dog’s health and behaviour when you switch to homemade dog food.
 Monitor their weight, energy level, coat condition, and digestive health.
 Any significant changes should be discussed with your veterinarian.

 Safe Storage: